This page is available in 3 languages

 Scoring example (AD/AST 3)

-The assessment phase involves a structured interview and a situational judgment test.
-You will also have an a practical test preparing and processing a Word document, an exercise to assess your drafting skills and an e-tray exercise (dealing with an inbox with a series of messages).
+The assessment phase involves a structured interview, a practical test preparing and processing a Word document, an exercise to assess your drafting skills and an e-tray exercise (dealing with an inbox with a series of messages).

 The e-tray exercise tests: